gear/motifwalk/results/README.md

 take advantages of both graph structures and feature vectors into node classification.

 - `cora.deepwalk`: 64 dimensions embeddings using deepwalk's default parameters.

+# Motif analysis results

+### Cora

+Cora is a directed citation network.
+Due to the small size of this network, I could compute the motif significance of size 4 motifs.

+- `cora_4m.motifslog`: Motif of size 4 adjacency matrix with z-score computed with 100 uncorrelated random graph (graph-tool).
+- `cora_3m.motifslog`: Motif of size 3 adjacency matrix with z-score computed with 100 uncorrelated random graph (graph-tool).

+### Blogcatalog

+Blogcatalog is a relatively large undirected network when we consider the cost of computing motif-statistics (>10,000 nodes).
+Due to this fact, I could not compute the statistic of this graph under motif size 4.

+- `blogcatalog_3um.motifscount`: Adjacency matrix and corresponding count of that motif.